-The Corporation and its subsidiaries are not a party to any material legal proceedings.
+Except as noted below, the Corporation and its subsidiaries are not a party to any material legal proceedings.

 On November 23, 2018, Altius, through Genesee Royalty Limited Partnership ("Genesee LP"), of which Altius is indirectly the general partner, filed a suit in the Court of Queen's Bench of Alberta against the governments of Alberta and Canada.
 The suit claims \$190 million in damages and describes actions that Altius believes were tantamount to expropriation of Genesee LP's royalty interest in the Genesee mine, which serves and is integrated with the Genesee power plant in Alberta, Canada.
 More particularly, the suit claims breach of legitimate expectations, an unlawful taking of Genesee LP's property and undue interference with its economic interests.
-Each defendant has filed a Statement of Defence, and pleadings are now closed.
 Subsequent to Altius' investment in the partnership, both Alberta and Canada announced policy and regulatory changes that will result in a discontinuance of coal-fired electrical generation at the Genesee power plant, and a cessation of coal royalty payments to Genesee LP, by 2030.
 The damage claim amount of \$190 million is the estimated value of the portion of the royalty that has been taken as a result of those policy and regulatory changes, and uses the same discount rate applied by the Province of Alberta in determining compensation to the operator of the Genesee power plant.
+Defences have been filed by each defendant, and document production and discovery phases are currently underway.